SupurCalvinHiggins/212-fall-2015/labs/lab-01/readme.md

 ## Grading

 Full credit for this lab requires **attendance**, **collaboration with your group**, and **active participation**.
-Gradescope might provide a score, but this is not your lab grade.
+Gradescope will provide a score, but this is not your lab grade.
 It’s feedback for you (and for us) about your progress.
+If you aren't happy with your score, please reach out to a staff member for assistance!

 You may leave early once you have completed all exercises.
 If you need to leave early for another reason, please talk to a staff member.